-Point-to-Point Encryption (P2PE) is a special case of application-level encryption, where encryption is applied selectively within a business application — in this case a retail point-of-sale (POS) terminal.
+Point-to-point encryption (P2PE) is an encryption standard established by the Payment Card Industry Security Standards Council.
+It stipulates that cardholder information is encrypted immediately after the card is used with the merchant’s point-of-sale terminal and isn’t decrypted until it has been processed by the payment processor.
 If the P2PE process is implemented correctly, with account data being encrypted within an approved, secure cryptographic device (SCD), such as a POS terminal, and not decrypted at all within the merchant environment, there is potential for the merchant to be taken almost completely out of scope for PCI DSS.

 For P2PE to work as intended, strict controls for protection of, and access to, decryption keys must be in place.
 The current guidance requires the use of hardware security modules (HSMs) with an appropriate security rating to protect access to those keys.
 Acquirers and other players in the payments chain have already begun to market value-added services that exploit P2PE to reduce compliance costs for their merchants.
 From a PCI DSS perspective, any system that has the capacity to decrypt account data comes into scope immediately, so the ability to insulate merchants by protecting keys within HSMs can have significant benefits for all concerned.

 Secure your digital assets, comply with regulatory and industry standards, and protect your organization’s reputation.
 Learn how Thales can help at the following links: